 - Register with the NFPF

 E-mail the NFPF at email@example.com regarding your archive's interest in applying.
 Provide your name, institution, address, phone number, fax number, e-mail address, and a brief description of your project.
 The NFPF will then contact you to discuss your project.

 If your project meets the eligibility requirements, you will be invited to submit a letter of application.
 The registration deadline is March 24, 2023.

 - Complete a proposal with laboratory cost estimate

 Write a proposal in the form of a letter (4 to 6 pages), with one laboratory estimate (NFPF grants do not cover administrative costs).
 Applicants may provide up to five digital still images or a video copy of the proposed project.
 Your letter should cover the following points and may include illustrations or tables as appropriate:

 - Research significance

 Provide a title and describe the subject matter of the film material in your proposal.
 Discuss why the film title or collection is of particular importance for cultural, artistic, or historical study.
 If the film or collection documents a single region, locale, community, or culture, explain how the material illuminates broader trends or national issues and contributes to our understanding of cultural history.
-Please cite publications that use or reference the material.
+Please include copies of articles or book excerpts that use or reference the material.